 We understand the concerns that come with shared home ownership, particularly when one owner needs care.
-It is crucial to comprehend the legal and financial implications of joint property ownership in the context of care needs.
+Knowing the legal and financial implications of joint property ownership in the context of care needs can mean the difference between preserving the family home and watching it be consumed by care costs.
+Between 40,000 and 70,000 homes are sold every year in the UK to fund care — proper planning can help ensure yours is not one of them.

 Our experienced team is here to guide you through this challenging time.
 For a comprehensive understanding, you can refer to our detailed guide on care fees and jointly owned property.